 I finally called my Mom for help and we eventually figured out the problem.
 But by that time, I had spent all bloody day making toxic pie and I had nothing to bring to the party!
-Now I really wish I would have had recipes like this easy warm artichoke dip in my arsenal back then - it really is the perfect quick, last minute game day recipe!
+Now I really wish I would have had recipes like this dip in my arsenal back then.
+This Baked Artichoke dip is so quick to make- it's the perfect last minute game day recipe!
 It would have come in very handy.

 I have to admit that I don't even understand football.
 I wish I did, but I don't.
 I don't know how downs work or what constitutes a field goal and especially how it's all tallied up.
 I've been to maybe two football games in my entire life and only half watched a few on TV.
 We were not a football family, nor was football a popular sport in my community when I was growing up.
 I understand the rules of most other sports, but football has never really been explained to me (at least not when I was sober).
 I guess I could have tried harder over the years to figure it out, but I really didn't care enough to spend my time doing that.
 Yet I still like making food for game day parties and going to football parties.